 African art > African mask, tribal art, primitive art > Teke mask

-The pictograms of the African Teke mask from Gabon emphasize oppositions symbolizing duality in the universe: circular, a band divides these masks horizontally and their surface is decorated with geometric patterns painted with often polychrome pigments.
+The pictograms of the African Téké masks from Gabon insist on oppositions symbolizing the duality in the universe: their surface is embellished with geometric patterns painted with polychrome pigments.

 Watch the video

 Possibility of payment in2x (2x 140.0 €)